-With the issuance of Law Number 16 of 1985 concerning Flats and Regulation of the Minister of Public Housing Number 9/PERMEN/M/2008 concerning Assistance for Simple Rent Flats (Rusunawa) at Higher Education Institutions and Boarding Education Institutions, students receive assistance for education costs. .
+With the issuance of Law Number 16 of 1985 concerning Flats and Regulation of the Minister of Public Housing Number 9/PERMEN/M/2008 concerning Assistance for Simple Rent Flats (Rusunawa) at Higher Education Institutions and Boarding Education Institutions, students receive assistance for education costs (Kencanasari et al., 2020).
 Student.
-This educational assistance is in the form of assistance for the physical construction of Simple Rental Flats for existing students and is financed by the State Budget.
-This Rusunawa is intended to provide physical assistance facilities for Rusunawa buildings to encourage and create higher education institutions and/or boarding educational institutions to meet the needs of dormitories for students/santri and housing for educators or education staff and aims as a guide for the Government, regional governments, education providers in submitting proposals for Rusunawa development assistance.
+This educational assistance is in the form of assistance for the physical construction of Simple Rental Flats for existing students and is financed by the State Budget(Hejazi, 2020) (Bagus et al., 2020).
+This Rusunawa is intended to provide physical assistance facilities for Rusunawa buildings to encourage and create higher education institutions (Azza & Natalia, 2019; Vidiyanti et al., 2020) and/or boarding educational institutions to meet the needs of dormitories for students/santri and housing for educators or education staff and aims as a guide for the Government, regional governments, education providers in submitting proposals for Rusunawa development assistance.
 Several universities in Indonesia have received assistance for the construction of student flats since the issuance of the policy on assistance for the construction of flats for higher education institutions.
 One of them is in the city of Bandung on the STAIPI Campus (Persistent Indonesian Islamic School of Religion) Bandung, Bandung City.
-The design of the student flats given by the government is a prototype.
+The design of the student flats given by the government (Muflihah et al., 2020; Primadella, et al., 2019) is a prototype.
 In this Rusunawa only 1 tower was built, there are many pros and cons to this building because this campus is a religion-based campus but the male and female dormitory facilities are temporarily united in 1 tower and there is a separation of floors because this is a student apartment building grant from the government which will be the capital for the development of flats, campuses, and maintenance.
 There are 43 residential units, 13 units on the 1st floor, 15 units on the 2nd floor, and 15 units on the 3rd floor.
-For the use of the 1st floor specifically for men, while the 2nd and 3rd floors are exclusively for women.
+For the use of the 1st floor is specifically for men, while the 2nd and 3rd floors are exclusively for women.
 On the 1st floor, there are 2 special residential units for students with disabilities.
-The residential unit is made different from other units, in terms of an inclusive design specifically for the disabled, such as bathroom facilities, ramps at the bathroom level, and the bathroom is made wider.
-Persons with disabilities formally have access to non-discriminatory education and have been guaranteed by Law Number 20 of 2003 concerning the National Education System and Regulation of the Minister of National Education Number 70 of 2009, concerning Inclusive Education (Rizky 2014) (Anantika, 2019).
+The residential unit is made different from other units, in terms of an inclusive design specifically for the disabled, such as bathroom facilities, ramps at the bathroom level, and the bathroom being made wider.
+Persons with disabilities formally have access to nondiscriminatory education and have been guaranteed by Law Number 20 of 2003 concerning the National Education System and Regulation of the Minister of National Education Number 70 of 2009, concerning Inclusive Education (Rizky, 2014; Jajuli and Munawaroh, 2020; Rizki, et al., 2020; Anissa, et al., 2020).